 Weaknesses: A little light weight for this level maybe, and there's a worry about the lack of a commanding defensive presence in the centre, putting pressure on an inexperienced goalkeeper.

-This Cork team have a lot of similarities to the Dubs and look to be the main contenders.
+This Cork team will challenge the Dubs for favourtism and have a lot of similarities to the Dubs to their rivals from the capital.
 The centre of midfield looks in great shape, and the advantage of an actual goalkeeper always helps in this format.

-21-year-old Liverpool keeper Caoimhín Kelleher gets the nod ahead of veteran Colin Doyle, based on potential.
+Liverpool keeper Caoimhín Kelleher is a simple choice between the sticks.
 Ahead of him, John Egan will man the defence on his own.
-We considered Denis Irwin, who's 54, but decided against owing only to the passage of time.
+We considered Denis Irwin, who's 55, but decided against owing only to the passage of time.

 Adam Idah is to Cork what Troy Parrott is to Dublin and is going to provide the goals for this team.